rsksmart/rsk-powhsm/middleware/README.md

 ### Administrative utilities

-Aside from the main `manager_ledger.py` and `manager_tcp.py` scripts, there are other three scripts to consider:
+Aside from the main `manager_ledger.py`, `manager_sgx.py` and `manager_tcp.py` scripts, there are other three scripts to consider:

 - `adm_ledger.py`: administrative utility for a Ledger powHSM dongle.
 It provides common utilities that can be performed on a powHSM dongle.
+- `adm_sgx.py`: administrative utility for an SGX powHSM.
+It provides common utilities that can be performed on a running SGX powHSM instance.
 - `lbutils.py`: common frontend to some of the `ledgerblue` modules.
 In particular, it ultimately serves the purpose of being able to build a binary for these utilities.
+This is used for Ledger exclusively.
 - `signapp.py`: signer authorization generator.
 Serves the purpose of generating authorization files for Signer versions (see [the signer authorization documentation](../docs/signer-authorization.md) for details).
 It can be used to add externally generated signatures, or to sign with a manually input key (intended for testing purposes only).
 It can also be used to calculate the message to be signed to authorize a specific signer version (so that then the signature can be generated on a third-party application, e.g., MetaMask).
 Last, it has an option to calculate and output a Ledger app's hash.
+This is used for Ledger exclusively.
 - `signonetime.py`: ledger app signer.
 Serves the purpose of signing Ledger Nano S firmware builds with a securely generated random one-time key.
 It is used in the distribution building process targeting the initial device setup process.
+This is used for Ledger exclusively.

-The remaining `client.py` is a shorthand client utility for manually testing communication with a running Ledger manager or TCP manager.
+The remaining `client.py` is a shorthand client utility for manually testing communication with a running Ledger, SGX or TCP manager.

 ## Unit tests